libgraviton/compose-transpiler/README.md

 A small script that transpiles yaml structures (like compose files) from templates.

+The main use case for this script is to reduce repetition in YAML structures such as Docker Compose and/or _stack files_ within a setup that has many different stages and/or tenants.
+In such a setup, many configurations are basically the same but different for each tenant/stage.

+This scripts helps to cover all that while still not repeat yourself to death and making errors while doing that.

+This transpiler takes a _profile_ (which can inherit/extend another one) and with the help from the templates generate a fully valid Docker Compose / Stack file for Docker Swarm (v12.0+).

+### Prereqs

 You create a basic directory structure for the templates:

 ```